 Posting at different times to figure out how to garner the highest engagement can be tedious, however, there are tools that do the work for you.
 Dash Hudson’s built-in Scheduler feature will find the best time to schedule social media posts for you, suggesting peak times for your brand to be posting on each channel, based on when your followers are most active.

 Social media usage in the UK has an 88.59% penetration rate, with 50.89 million active users across various social channels.
 Facebook is the most popular social network in the UK, followed by Twitter, Pinterest, Instagram, and YouTube.
-Social commerce is steadily rising in the UK, with shopping via social media channels most popular among young British shoppers than any other demographic.
+Social commerce is steadily rising in the UK, with shopping via social channels most popular among young British shoppers than any other social media demographic.

 Read about Dash Hudson’s Facebook Insights to learn more about how to elevate your brand’s marketing strategy.